Tex Watson was just a young guy from Texas in 1969 when he came under the spell of drugs and Charles Manson — and helped kill seven people.

 Wilson, The Beach Boys’ drummer, then directed Watson to his home on Sunset Boulevard, in the Pacific Palisades area of Los Angeles.

 Watson was shocked when he pulled up — the place was enormous, far different from his modest home in Texas — and even more surprised to be invited in.

-Then the trio got stoned.
+Then they all got stoned.

-Watson was hooked, but not on drugs — at least, not at first.
+Watson was hooked, but not on drugs — at least not at first.
 It was the sense of community that drew him in.

 “Here I was, accepted in a world I’d never even dreamed about, mellow and at my ease.
 Charlie murmured in the background, something about love, finding love, letting yourself love.
 I suddenly realized that this was what I was looking for: love.
 Not that my parents and brother and sister hadn’t loved me, but somehow, now, that didn’t count.
 I wanted the kind of love they talked about in the songs — the kind of love that didn’t ask you to be anything didn’t judge what you were, didn’t set up any rules or regulations.”

 Manson’s “family” turned also to LSD.
 Regular acid trips, combined with Manson’s bizarre teachings, led to strange behavior — behavior that started to draw attention to the group.